How Does an Engine Work?

 The engine does not start when you turn your key in the ignition - This usually indicates a problem with the way your engine processes fuel.

 Your vehicle is consuming more fuel than usual (you are getting fewer miles per gallon - You may be tracking fuel economy with the onboard gauges or by the distance driven between fill-ups.
 Regardless of the method you're using to track fuel economy, if your mileage is dropping, call Ron's Automotive - Cascade Park to diagnose the issue.

-You feel shaking, pulsating, or other strange movements- Shaking, pulsating, vibrating, and other strange sensations in your car, truck or SUV are never a good sign.
-It could be an engine issue that requires engine repairs, or something else.
-Regardless if it's coming from underhood, or elsewhere.
-Call Ron's Automotive - Cascade Park today.
+You feel shaking, pulsating, or other strange movements- Shaking, pulsating, vibrating, and other strange sensations in your car, truck, or SUV are never a good sign.
+It could be an engine issue that requires engine repairs or something else.
+Whether it's coming from under the hood or elsewhere, call Ron's Automotive - Cascade Park today.

 You hear strange noises - Grinding, popping, clanking, or clunking coming from your engine compartment could be a sign that your car, truck, or SUV needs major or minor repairs.
 Regardless of the issue, if it's causing an abnormal noise, it will not improve on its own.
 Also, ignoring these noises could lead to much more costly repairs.
 Give Ron's Automotive - Cascade Park a call at the first sound of knocking, popping, or grinding under the hood of your vehicle.

 Whether you would like to bring your vehicle in for preventative engine maintenance or a more extensive engine repair, we at Ron's Automotive - Cascade Park in Vancouver can take care of all your auto repair needs.